 Cross-regional comparisons such as Comparative Network Studies provide the potential to reveal how different configurations of regulatory agents, professional networks, and institutional arrangements facilitate or constrain FLOSS network establishment along different regional contexts.
 Bartels et al. (2020) have provided case study research guidance for urban and regional studies which in the case of FLOSS or OAD network formation, may reveal methods to transfer successful uptake methods across differing regional contexts.

-While this research focused primarily on practitioner experiences, clients function as critical actors whose enrolment is required for stable FLOSS networks.
+While this research focused primarily on practitioner experiences, clients function as critical actors whose Enrollment is required for stable FLOSS networks.
 Including studies into multiple stakeholders may unveil competing or collaborative perspectives.
-Further research could explore how clients IT departments and other actors perceive and engage with FLOSS outputs and what would enable their enrolment into FLOSS assemblages further facilitating the uptake of FLOSS instruments into professional practice.
+Further research could explore how clients IT departments and other actors perceive and engage with FLOSS outputs and what would enable their Enrollment into FLOSS assemblages further facilitating the uptake of FLOSS instruments into professional practice.
 Recent research conducted by Matt et al. (2021) demonstrates the value of multi-stakeholder studies in revealing technology adoption, particularly in perceptions of risk and legitimacy.

 References